deepsea-inria/pasl/pctl/doc/pctl.md

 class Item;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Type of the items to be stored in the container.
+Type of the elements.
+Only if `Item` is guaranteed to not throw while

-Objects of type `Item` should be default constructable.
+moving, implementations can optimize to move elements instead of
+copying them during reallocations.
+Aliased as member type
+`parray::value_type`.

 ### Allocator {#pa-alloc}